adnansam110/ecommerce-admin-dashboard/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

+## Dashboard Walk-Through

+1. When you the the web app it will redirect you the inventory page where you can see a table that lists all the products.
+You can search, sort and apply filters to that list.
+2. On clicking the `Add Product` in the side bar, you will be redirected to the page where you can add a new product.
+After successfully creating the product, it will be added to the list shown in Inventory.
+3. On clicking the `Revenue Analysis` in the side bar, you will be redirected to the revenue page where all the data is shown in the form of bar charts